 What if I'm a student in the Robert D. Clark Honors College?
-To avoid duplicating course work, honors college students may enroll in only one FIG in May.
+To avoid duplicating course work, honors college students may enroll in only one FIG online in May.
 This FIG is called Carnegie Global Oregon, and is open to students interested in ethics.
-If you are planning to major in biology, chemistry, or human physiology and are interested in joining a FIG, we encourage you to see us at IntroDUCKtion.
+If you are planning to major in a science and are interested in joining a FIG, we encourage you to see us at IntroDUCKtion.